 Industrial Organic vs. Local Organic Food

-It’s obviously beyond the means of individuals to evaluate the relative effectiveness of the various organic standards bodies.
+It’s obviously beyond the means of a typical consumer to evaluate the relative effectiveness of the various organic standards bodies.
 So what’s a person to do?

 Perhaps the best place to start is to favor organic farmers in your community.
 These farms are vastly different from the giant organic farms that ship nationwide.
 How can you tell which is which?
 A dead giveaway is that giant organic farms often use packaging that features slick yet homespun-looking logos.
 You can fairly call this food “industrial organic,” since it’s generally a far cry from the quality of locally-grown organic produce.

 But even when it comes to industrial organics, it’s wisest to avoid an all-or-nothing point of view.
 On the one hand, industrial organic farms typically use many of the same monoculture practices employed by conventional agriculture, and they frequently rely on underpaid migrant labor.
-On the other hand, industrial organic is still far better than conventional produce, since it’s free of GMOs, sewage sludge fertilizer, and chemical pesticides.
+On the other hand, industrial organic does offer substantial advantages over conventional produce, since it’s free of GMOs, sewage sludge fertilizer, and chemical pesticides.

 Life offers no guarantees, but when it comes to food you can avoid the worst of the worst by choosing organic.
 And you can give yourself a shot at eating the very best food by choosing local organic.